paulinaczheng/ds-regression-best_fit_line-nyc-career-ds-062518/README.md

 ## Summary

-In this lesson, we learnt how we can draw a best fit line for given data labels and features , by first calculating the slope and intercept.
+In this lesson, we learnt how we can draw a best fit line for given data labels and features, by first calculating the slope and intercept.
 The calculated regression line was then used to predict the label (y-value) of a previously unseen feature (x-value).
 The lesson uses a simple set of data points for demonstration.
 Students should be able to plug in other datasets and practice with predictions for accuracy.